learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 In order to do this, we need to pass fetch a second argument - an object containing all that information.

 Here's what that object will look like.
-We've included a second example object containing data we want added to our server (let's imagine we have a dog-walking application and are entering a new dog in our database).
+We've also included a second example object containing data we want added to our server (let's imagine we have a dog-walking application and are entering a new dog in our database).

 ```JavaScript
 const newDog = {